SchokiCoder/experiments/docs/goals.md

 # Goals

 To implement a Conway's Game of Life in various languages.
+The goals are described after the C implementation and prescribe all other implementations.

-- 80 x 24
+- in terminal with 80 x 24
 - confirmation based (progresses upon keypress)

 # NON Goals